jaytimm/google-ngrams-and-r/README.md

 -   flip 5-grams as character string to long format
 -   remove stop words

-Per the table above, the 5-gram "MURDERED THE TURNKEY ON FRIDAY" occurred 8 times during the quarter-century spanning 1858-1882 in the *first file* of the ngram corpus.
-The pipe below seperates each form in the ngram into five rows, assigns each row/form the frequency of the ngram (8), uniquely identifies the ngram in the sub-corpus, and removes rows in the ngram containing stopwords (here, "THE" and "ON").
+Per the table above, the 5-gram "BREAK ALL THE TEN COMMANDMENTS" occurred 4 times during the quarter-century spanning 1958-1983 in the *first file* of the ngram corpus.
+The pipe below seperates each form in the ngram into five rows, assigns each row/form the frequency of the ngram (4), uniquely identifies the ngram in the sub-corpus, and removes rows in the ngram containing stopwords (here, "ALL" and "THE").
 The ID serves to preserve the ngram as a context of usage (or mini-text).

 ``` r
 setwd(local_raw)